michalpelka/RegistrationGL/readme.md

-# Tool to manually compensate odometry error.
+# Tool to register data using NDT and GTSAM.

 # Dependencies
 ### GTSAM